anoopkcn/wyckoff/README.md

 ```
 for more complex example checkout the [example](https://github.com/anoopkcn/wyckoff/blob/main/examples/example_usage.py) file

-# Info
+## Info

-If spacegroup variations are available, and functions are called without specifying the variabtion then first variation will be returned.
+**If spacegroup variations are available for a spacegroup, and functions/dictionary are called/indexed without specifying the variation then first available variation will be returned.**

 **Following variation types are included in the database:**